Information note on recourse mechanisms for contracting in support of International Development Assistance

 - Federal Court of Appeal

 Often, issues or complaints can be resolved through discussions between the parties involved in the procurement process or the management of a contract.
-These discussions can provide more information to the Bidder or Consultant and address most of their questions and concerns.
+These discussions can provide more information to the Bidder or Contractor and address most of their questions and concerns.
 Every reasonable effort should be made to settle amicably all disputes or claims.
 Nonetheless, in the event that a resolution cannot be reached, recourse mechanisms are available as further described in the Information Note.

-2. Recourse Mechanisms
+2. Recourse mechanisms

-2.1 Internal Review Mechanism
+2.1 Internal review mechanism

 2.2 Canadian International Trade Tribunal (CITT)Footnote 4

-a) Jurisdiction and Mandate
+a) Jurisdiction and mandate